 Ryan Spearman lives to share music.
-He’s a singer, songwriter, multi-instrumentalist, educator, volunteer radio producer, promoter, podcaster, and the co-founder of an organization (The Green Strum Project) encouraging connections between sustainability and the arts in St. Louis.
+He’s a singer, songwriter, multi-instrumentalist, educator, author, podcaster, and promoter.
+He’s also the co-founder of The Green Strum Project and the St. Louis Folk and Roots Festival.